sylmarien/openstack-install-notes/Keystone.md

     3. Grant proper access to the glance database:

         ```
-        GRANT ALL PRIVILEGES ON glance.* TO 'keystone'@'localhost' IDENTIFIED BY 'KEYSTONE_DBPASS';
+        GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'KEYSTONE_DBPASS';
-        GRANT ALL PRIVILEGES ON glance.* TO 'keystone'@'%' IDENTIFIED BY 'KEYSTONE_DBPASS';
+        GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'KEYSTONE_DBPASS';
         ```
     Replacing _KEYSTONE_DBPASS_ with a suitable password.
 2. Generate random value as temporary administrative token during initial configuration: